 The title and terms of reference of the old 'Advisory Council' were reviewed in October 2017.
 The future of this group is under consideration.

 Corporate and statutory reporting

-During 2018/19 we continued to refine and strengthen our planning processes in order to make our reporting outputs more robust, including ongoing improvements to our budget development and review and monitoring processes.
+During 2017/18, we continued to refine and strengthen our planning processes in order to make our reporting outputs more robust, including ongoing improvements to our budget development, and review and monitoring processes.
 These initiatives continue to bring together a range of corporate and communications priorities, and have contributed to robust compliance standards and reporting performance against outcomes.

-During 2018/19, two reviews were undertaken by the internal auditors, namely reviews of our Information Management Security and Payroll practices and our compliance to the Public Governance, Performance and Accountability Act 2013 and related legislation.
-Both reviews confirmed that we have maintained, in all material respects, effective control procedures.
+During 2017/18, three reviews were undertaken by the internal auditors, namely reviews of our Information Management Security, Risk Management practices and compliance to the Public Governance, Performance and Accountability Act 2013 and related legislation.
+All reviews confirmed that we have maintained, in all material respects, effective control procedures.

 We currently engage BDO East Coast Partnership to provide internal audits.

-- take action to prevent or minimise potential disruption to critical business processes
+- take action to prevent potential disruption to the business

 Protective Security Policy Framework

 We have continued to implement and adhere to the Australian Government Protective Security Policy Framework (PSPF), in accordance with guidelines published by the AGD.
 As at 30 June 2018, we were fully compliant with all 36 mandatory requirements of the PSPF.